Climate Denialist Claims - And What the Science Says

 Since 2006 the situation has improved substantially, with the advent of the "A-Train" satellites observing coherently the same wide regions from space across a wide range of wavelengths in order to measure simultaneously aerosol content, spectroscopic identification of components, albedo, and droplet sizes from reflection properties.
 Published results show the pollution aerosols make for smaller water droplets and ice crystals and less rainfall from those clouds (Jiang et.al.
 GRL 35, L14804 (2008)).
 We've confirmed also what we've known since 1989; that large concentrations of sulfate aerosols (e.g. from fossil fuel burning) lead to smaller water droplets and brighter clouds (given the same water content), and that the smaller droplets inhibit precipitation and lead to longer lived clouds.
 So pollution adds a net cooling, on average.
 Since the industrialization of Asia has significantly net added to aerosols world wide, we expect a net cooling from this effect, yet clearly global temperature continue to rise despite this.
 We also see that cloud feedbacks are a positive feedback, meaning that CO2-induced warming alters cloud properties so that they accentuate the warming further.
 Cloud models have not all been equally good in getting clouds right.
 According to a study by Clement et.al.
 (2009) studying 55 years of COADS cloud data in the southeast Pacific, rising sea surface temperatures cause a decrease in low clouds and a further increase in low level temperatures.
 This positive feedback, if correct, accentuates global warming beyond that forecast by the IPCC's 2007 report.
 The UK Met office's HADGem1 climate model closely matched the behavior of low clouds very well, and also is showing positive feedback.
 And finally, this paper (Dessler 2011) appeared recently, showing fatal flaws in the claims of Spencer and Lindzen that cloud cover changes are causing global warming, and that models, observations and theory all agree well when done self-consistently.
 The cloud modelling uncertainties are nowhere near large enough to change the important conclusion - that man-made GHG's are causing the observed global warming.

-The two most important ideas to understand as far as buying into the outrageous quote we started with is this - First: if clouds are changing because of the strong global warming we are seeing, then it is a "feedback".
+The two most important ideas to understand - First: if clouds are changing because of the strong global warming we are seeing, then it is a "feedback".
 Averaged over the globe, that feedback will be either positive (amplify global warming), negative (reduce the rate of global warming) or be zero (have no effect on the global warming determined by the other forcings).
 Even if, optimistically and against the data so far, one wanted to assume cloud changes were providing a negative feedback, then the magnitude of the effect would diminish as the warming were reduced.
 There is no way for the cloud feedbacks to REVERSE the warming and bring us back cooler, as we need to be.
 At best, they only make things less bad than otherwise.
 Second, it is clear that past climate changes over thousands of year time scales show that clouds are clearly NOT providing a stabilizer to global warming.
 The Earth's climate has oscillated up and down by about 5C going into and out of Ice Ages, due to the Milankovich cycles, and the relative forcings from current CO2 injection by mankind vs those in the Ice Ages (which were the amplifier for the small orbital forcings) can be seen for comparison here.
-The conclusion is clear - cloud feedbacks show no evidence of helping us, let alone saving us from ourselves.
+The conclusion is clear; cloud feedbacks show no evidence of moderating or halting global warming.
 In fact, the Ice Age forcing vs today show we can expect climate to get much hotter from here.
-Review the "Cloud feedbacks from warming are negative so climate is essentiall stable" claim and why it's wrong, above on this page, for more.
+Review the "Cloud feedbacks from warming are negative so climate is essentially stable" claim and why it's wrong, above on this page, for more.

 |In Short: It's false.
 Climate models have, of course, included clouds, and continue to.
 Current studies agree that cloud feedbacks from human-caused warming are making global warming worse, and simple logic tells you that even if cloud feedbacks were negative, they clearly are ineffectual at changing the rapid global warming we are seeing now, as they were coming out of the great Ice Ages as well.|